APW Elementary

 Homework:

-• Finish writing chapter 5 summary (if not done)
+• Finish reading chapter 12 (if not already done)

 Activity #1